qubic-li/hiveos/README.md

 > [!IMPORTANT]
-> AMD Version was tested witeh hiveos version `6.1.0-hiveos` and AMD drivers `5.7.3`.
+> AMD Version was tested with hiveos version `6.1.0-hiveos` and AMD drivers `5.7.3`.
 Please take this as minimum requirenments.